quincyocharles/ecommerceproject/README.md

 E-Commerce Project
-This project is an example of a basic e-commerce web application, demonstrating core functionalities like product listings, shopping cart, user authentication, and order management.
+This is a basic e-commerce web application, demonstrating core functionalities like product listings, shopping cart, user authentication, and order management.